 Fundamentally, NIST 800-171 and CMMC were designed to ensure that defense contractors are meeting at least a basic level of cybersecurity hygiene for protecting sensitive defense information (CUI).
 Existing federal contractors who provide IT services will already be familiar with the Capability Maturity Model Integration (CMMI) certification process.
 CMMI is a process used to determine the level of software development maturity.
 CMMI certification has become a common requirement for contractors bidding on IT related government contracts.
 CMMC is an attempt to put in place a similar process for cybersecurity.
 The CMMC process and rollout have undergone many updates since it was formally introduced in early 2020 and is currently being revised.

-Learn More: What is CMMC Certification - What You Need to Know
+Learn More About CMMC Certification: What is CMMC Certification - What You Need to Know